 The Freedom Tower in Miami was first the main office for The Miami News.
 Architects Schultze and Weaver designed the building in a Mediterranean Revival Style.
 In the 1960s, the building was used to document refugees from Cuba and give them medical services.
 This led to the building being designated as a National Historic Landmark in 2008.
-Today, the building is used as an art museum and an office for Miami Dade College.
+Miami Dade College uses the building as an art museum and office today!

 1926 – 1928 – Coral Gables Biltmore Hotel, Coral Gables

 Inspired by a medieval tower in Spain, architects Schultze and Weaver designed the Coral Gables Hotel.
 At the time it had the largest pool in the world!
 George Merrick and hotel tycoon John McEntee Bowman built “a great hotel…which would not only serve as a hostelry to the crowds which were thronging to Coral Gables but also would serve as a center of sports and fashion.”
 Unfortunately, the building stood abandoned for many years but became a hotel again in 1987.
 You can still stay in it today!

 1928 – 1966 – Miami-Dade County Courthouse, Miami

 Before long, a new building became the tallest in the state of Florida.
 The Miami-Dade County Courthouse cost $4 million to build in 1928 and first contained the Miami City Hall as well.
 The top nine floors were jail cells since the height of the building was considered escape-proof.
 However, more than 70 prisoners escaped from the “secure” cells.
 Later on, the U.S. National Register of Historic Places added it to their list in 1989.
 What’s more, it remained the tallest building in Florida for nearly 40 years!
 Today, the building is the main civil courthouse of Miami-Dade.

 1966 – 1974 – Vehicle Assembly Building, Meritt Island